AI - Harmony

 Tests and Games: These do not occur in every class, but are part of overall training.
 For tests, students demonstrate techniques and are awarded colored belts.
 Attendance, mat etiquette, behavior and technical skill all factors in putting up students for promotion.
 Students may also play one of several games designed to develop aikido-related skills while having fun.

-Closure: Students meditate, bow with the instructor, bow to one another and thank one another for practice.
+Closure: Students bow to one another and thank one another for practice.
 Review, discussion and announcements may also be shared.
-Afterwards, students change and are picked up by their parents.
+At 5:00 pm, students change and are picked up by their parents.
+On Thursdays, advanced students are invited to stay on for additional instruction and training until 5:30 pm.

 (Please arrive 15 minutes early so that your child has time to get ready.)